jaibhedia/Project-Proposal-Templates/NoPlayButton/Project-Proposal-Template.md

 ### **Project Title**

-NPB NFT: A NFT Based Marketplace
+ChainzCommerce: A Blockchain-Integrated E-Commerce Platform

 ### **What are you planning to build?**